5 Must Know Things About Oil Changes for Your Vehicle

 If you drive a car, you’re no stranger to taking it in for an oil change.
 While the technicians working on your car are trained and know what they’re doing, it doesn’t hurt to have some idea of what’s going into your car.
 Check out these five must-know things about oil changes for your vehicle.

-When To Check
+When To Check Your Vehicle’s Oil

-When To Change
+Knowing When To Change Your Oil

 Different makes and models of cars are going to have different recommendations for the amount of time or miles between oil changes.
 Generally, expect to get one every 5,000 to 10,000 miles.
-And if you’re not the kind of person to drive more than a few thousand miles a year, you should be getting your oil changed at least once a year.
+And if you’re not the kind of person to drive more than a few thousand miles a year, you should be getting your motor oil changed at least once a year.

 When it’s time for an oil change, you have a seemingly limitless selection of oil types and weights.
 The shelves of your neighborhood auto parts store or supermarket have many rows of different brands.
 Your owner’s handbook will state what quality of oil is best for your vehicle.
 Use only products of the appropriate grading level.
 This is the most important must-know thing about oil changes for your vehicle.

-Type of Oil
+Selecting the Right Type of Oil

 In addition to engine oil, the oil filter that cleans the oil must fit the engine’s specifications.
 Canister and cartridge oil filters are the two most common types of oil filters.
-The filter’s job is to keep your engine’s oil clean in between changes.
-Oil changes are a good opportunity to replace the filter.
+The filter’s job is to keep your engine oil clean in between changes.
+Regular oil changes are a good opportunity to replace the filter.
 There are hundreds of filters to select from, but only one size is going to fit your engine.
 That information is unlikely to be found in your vehicle’s owner’s handbook.
-Schedule a consultation with a qualified expert if you have questions about how to maintain your engine or how often you should get your car’s oil changed.
+Schedule a consultation with a qualified expert if you have questions about how to maintain your engine performance or how often you should get your car’s oil changed.

 SHARE THIS ARTICLE